douglashill/douglashill.github.io/Content/2025/ai-assistant-preview.md

 - Document processing happens each time AI Assistant is opened.
 This feature is designed to handle large documents, and we’re working to speed this up.
 - Question and answer history are not saved after the AI Assistant screen is hidden.
 We'll add this soon.
 - Follow up questions aren’t supported.
 Each question is answered separately without referring to previous messages.
+- The feature is not available on Mac.